LLNL/Surfactant/plugins/fuzzyhashes/README.md

 ## Uninstalling

-The plugin can be uninstalled with `pip uninstall surfactantplugin_fuzzyhashes.py`.
+The plugin can be uninstalled with `pip uninstall surfactantplugin-fuzzyhashes`.